Automatic Essay Scoring and Feedback Generation in Basque Language Learning

 \section{Limitations}

 The current study primarily focused on evaluating the Correctness criterion; consequently, experiments covering the remaining scoring criteria remain unexplored.
 The "Task Alignment" criterion was also excluded, as the original essay prompts were unavailable.
 Furthermore, the use of OCR to digitize the handwritten essays (3.01\% CER) influenced error-example evaluation, as models sometimes identified OCR artifacts rather than authentic learner errors.
+The feedback generation was evaluated only in terms of its consistency with the predicted score, without assessing the quality of the feedback itself or comparing it to manually written feedback.
 Finally, manual evaluation do not analyze the pedagogical significance of error-examples nor compute the recall of the error-examples.